josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 6. Result: France can bypass the Coalition to attack Castile alone, while Castile cannot obtain Coalition or ally support
 7. Observe that Castile will leave the Coalition after the rebellion War ends

+### CASE 6: France vs Castile LANDLESS REBEL BEHAVIOR (Demonstrates Issue 12 - VERIFIED)

+Save File ID: **#39d23961**

+Load the France vs Castile landless rebel save files.
+The saves demonstrate:
+- Castile has conquered Loudun (French culture territory)
+- French Secessionists Rebellion spawns as Society of Pops (<50% French culture population)
+- France (culturally dominant) is forcibly called to support the Rebellion

+**Steps to observe Issue 12** (Landless Rebel Behavior):

+1. Load save 1337.5.1 - Castile Conquer Loudun, add revolt 100%
+   - Play as Castile
+   - Console: `conquer loudun`
+   - Add rebel progress to 1 (100%)
+2. Load save 1337.6.1 - France Join Secessionist War, Occupy Castile, 1 - No Land Transferred to AAA00
+   - Play as France
+   - Console: `occupy_country CAS` to gain 100% Warscore
+   - Observe: No land is transferred to newly spawned tag AAA00 (a landless rebel)
+3. Load save 1337.6.1 - France Join Secessionist War, Occupy Castile, 2 - Loudun Transferred to AAA00
+   - Play as France
+   - Console: `occupy_country CAS` to gain 100% Warscore
+   - Observe: Loudun is transferred to newly spawned tag AAA00 (a landless rebel)
+4. Load save 1337.8.1 - France 1.
+Set Cash 0
+   - 2 months after save 2
+   - Set cash to 0 to check gained War Reparations
+5. Load save 1337.8.9 - France 1.
+Gain 350.72 War Reparation, AAA00 Becomes Landless Secessionist
+   - 9 days after save 2
+   - AAA00 makes peace with Castile
+   - Observe: France gained 350.72 ducats, and AAA00 is a landless Secessionists Vassal with 1 unit of cavalry (5 people)
+6. Load save 1337.8.1 - France 2.
+Set Cash 0
+   - 2 months after save 3
+   - Set cash to 0 to check gained War Reparations
+7. Load save 1337.8.11 - France 2.
+Gain 350.72 War Reparation, AAA00 Becomes Landless Secessionist
+   - 11 days after save 2
+   - AAA00 made peace with Castile
+   - Observe: France gained 314.82 ducats, and AAA00 is now a settled country but **NOT a Secessionists Vassal** of France

+**CRITICAL OBSERVATIONS:**
+- Two major powers (France and Castile) fight a War for essentially nothing
+- Best case scenario with 100% Warscore: France gains only 314.82 to 350.72 ducats (War Reparations)
+- The landless rebel (AAA00) either:
+  1. Becomes a landless Secessionists Vassal with 1 unit of cavalry (5 people) - effectively useless
+  2. Becomes a settled country but **NOT a Secessionists Vassal** of France - completely independent
+- This demonstrates that the secessionist concept completely falls apart for landless rebels - there is almost no benefit to fighting in a secessionist War for a landless secessionist because the supposedly overlord France gains almost nothing, and the landless rebel does NOT become France's useful Vassal if it becomes settled

 ---

 ## Game Saves Provided